zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

 * An API service accessed through Zowe API ML

    - A service that is registered to API ML and is accessed through the API Gateway.
-   - Services are protected by an access token or passticket.
+   - Services are protected by an access token or PassTicket.
-   - The access token or passticket can be validated by the called API service.
+   - The access token or PassTicket can be validated by the called API service.

-The following sections describe what is necessary to utilize SSO for both types.
+The following sections describe what is necessary to utilize SSO for both types of components.

 ### Zowe API ML client